jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_details.md

-## Add new connection
+## Enter / Edit Connection Details from the Spotlight Client

-From the Spotlight Client
+From the Spotlight Client, click **Configure \| Connections**.

-1. Click **Configure \| Connections**.
+To add a connection, double click **Add new connection**.
+You may be prompted to fill in the **New Connection Details** dialog.
-2. Double click **Add new connection**.
-You may be prompted to enter New Connection Details.
+To edit the details of an existing connection, right click on the connection and select **Properties**.

-3. You will be prompted to fill in the connection properties.
-The details are dependent on the connection type.
+## The connection details are dependent on the connection type

 <ul>
 {% assign sorted_pages = (site.pages | sort: 'title') %}